suzuki970/GlarePupilAnisotropy/README.md

-# Experimental data for *"Pupil response anisotropy of the peripheral visual field by the glare illusion"*
+# Experimental data for *"Anisotropy in the peripheral visual field based on pupil response to the glare illusion"*
 Copyright 2021 Yuta Suzuki

 ### Article information